bhavangowdan/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

     ![Azure DevOps](images/login-page.png)

-1. On the next page if asked, click on **Create new organization**.
+1. On the next page if asked, click on **Create new organization** else, skip this step.

     ![Azure DevOps](images/devops-create-org.png)